 A certain amount of financial similarity with our neighbors makes sense.
 Neighborhoods tend to attract people of similar incomes.
 It’s perfectly fine if the similar lifestyle you’re living is one you can afford.
 But it’s worth stopping to consider whether our neighbors are having an unhealthy impact on our spending.

-A few summers ago, our then 13-year-old son and I spent a fun weekend in Chicago.
+A number of years ago, our oldest son and I spent a fun weekend in Chicago.
 During our visit, I showed him the northwest side neighborhood where my wife and I spent the first five years of our marriage and where he spent the first year and half of his life.
 It was pretty surprising to him.

 I don’t miss the crime or the congestion of our old neighborhood, but I do miss the complete lack of pretense.
 There’s no Starbucks on the corner, and the people who live there don’t drive fancy cars or wear the latest fashions.
 We never felt any pressure to keep up.